-My cleat bolts are too longUpdated 6 months ago
+My cleat bolts are too longUpdated a year ago

 Bont Cycling shoes feature an industry-leading 3.6mm stack height across the Vaypor S, Helix, Vaypor+, Zero+, Crono MK2 and Vaypor G models.

 This ultra-close connection between shoe and pedal can, on occasion, mean changing your current cleat bolts to a shorter variety.
 While Bont Cycling cannot supply cleat bolts to suit all pedal and cleat combinations (there are far too many systems out there), we recommend checking the cleat bolt length prior to first using the shoes.